-Clayton is an award-winning journalist and experienced network news correspondent known for engaging storytelling, built on a foundation of solid reporting from around the country and the globe.
+Clayton is an Emmy Award-winning network news correspondent known for engaging storytelling and an understanding of public relations and crisis communications, forged through a career reporting on complex issues around the country and the globe.
 In July 2021 he joined the E.W.
 Scripps Company as a national correspondent for Newsy, now Scripps News.
-Previously he was at ABC News, appearing on "Good Morning America", "World News Tonight" and "Nightline", covering everything from breaking news to entertainment features for millions of viewers.
-(He's also a big Star Wars fan.)
-Clayton is a proven team leader and competitive storyteller with the ability to report and write accurately and on deadline for television, radio and online platforms while upholding the highest journalistic standards.
+Previously he was a correspondent at ABC News, appearing on "Good Morning America", "World News Tonight" and "Nightline", covering everything from breaking news to entertainment features for millions of viewers.
+He's also a BIG Star Wars fan, co-authoring multiple projects for DK Publishing and Insight Editions, as well as hosting and appearing on panels at Star Wars Celebration.

 Clayton was the only journalist on the scene when police and FBI agents rushed in to arrest Colorado man Patrick Frazee for the murder of missing mother Kelsey Berreth.
 This exclusive story was the payoff of great teamwork in cultivating sources combined with an unrelenting competitive streak.

 Clayton is a huge Star Wars fan, once described as ABC's "resident Star Wars historian".
 This is the kind of feature story he loves: taking viewers inside the headquarters of Lucasfilm's Industrial Light & Magic for an exclusive look at the visual effects behind "Rogue One: A Star Wars Story".

 Clayton Sandell is a national correspondent for Scripps News, covering a wide range of entertainment, space exploration, and technology feature stories.